amity/practice-perfect-api/db/README.md

 | Level       | Integer     | | The level of songs the user has unlocked.
 | Deleted     | Boolean     | Not Nullable, Default: False | True if the user has deleted their account (entry remains in DB on deletion).

-Indices on username and on email, for login purposes.
-Username is not used as primary key, as they could be alterable.
+Indices on Username and on Email, for login purposes.
+The reason usernames are not used as the primary key is that they should be alterable.

 ### Scores
 Each table entry is one user, with the following fields: